Jin-Kyu Jung publishes on “Community through the eyes of children”

 Bruce Burgett publishes on the future of the (public) humanities

-May 6, 2014 - IAS faculty member and dean Bruce Burgett published a review essay on “The Future of the (Public) Humanities” in Public: A Jounal of Imagining America.
+May 6, 2014 - IAS faculty member and dean Bruce Burgett published a review essay on “The Future of the (Public) Humanities” in Public: A Journal of Imagining America.
 The essay takes as its starting point the American Academy of Arts and Sciences’ 2013 report The Heart of the Matter: The Humanities and Social Sciences for a Vibrant, Competitive, and Secure Nation and Toby Miller’s 2012 book Blow Up the Humanities.

 Lauren Lichty speaks on sexual assault and publishes on youth leadership